 Before marriage, it is important to keep your touching above reproach and completely appropriate.
 If you feel convicted by the Holy Spirit after some questionable touching, you have crossed the line and need to repent.
 It is not easy and we applaud you for desiring to keep your relationship pure!

 While touching can communicate love, it also can communicate hate, frustration, and indifference if used inappropriately.
 When Eric and I were dating, he decided it would be a good idea to tickle me incessantly.
 He did not heed my pleas for him to stop and in a moment of desperation I popped his back… hard.

 My strong, vital Eric suddenly went limp.
 His reaction did not make sense to me at the time, but later I came to realize that I had used his primary means of giving and receiving love to communicate anger.
 Should he have stopped tickling me?
 Sure… but, I learned a lesson that day about physical touch.
 It can be a powerful way to show love, but inappropriate touch can be devastating to someone who primarily gives and receives love through touch.

 Make Physical Touch a Habit

 Have a hug tally board.
-If you need them, record reminders in your digital calendar.
-Make it a point to always hug your special someone as soon as you see him or her.
-If physical touch does not come easily to you, you can still make it a habit if you want to.
+If needed, record reminders in your digital calendar.
+Make a point to always hug your special someone as soon as you see him or her.
+Even if physical touch does not come easily to you, you can still make it a habit if desired.
 Do what you need to do to make sure your Physical Touch sweetie has a full love tank! ~ smile~

-How have you used physical touch to communicate love in your family, friends, and relationships?
+How have you used physical touch to communicate love to your family, friends, and relationships?